tsykoduk/greg.nokes.name/_posts/2020-10-15-salesforce-time-machine.md

 ![IMG 0010 2](/wp-content/uploads/2020/10/IMG_0010_2.jpeg)

-Let’s explore how I used out of the box tools and a little coding to build a time machine, and what it looked like after I ran it on test data for several months.
+Let’s explore how we used out of the box tools and a little coding to build a time machine, and what it looked like after I ran it on test data for several months.

 First about our test data environment:  We are using a test org with randomly generated accounts, and opportunities associated with those accounts.
-We also have a service that runs to make changes to a small subset of the accounts every few minutes.
+We also have a service that runs every few minutes to make changes to a small, random subset of the accounts.

 The first step was to set up an collector app.
 This app will emit all of the changes as messages into Kafka.